Covert Comic Home Page

 Monday

-Got read in today on a couple of the organizations I'll officially not be working with in Iraq.
-Reasonably sensitive stuff, though nothing you can't figure out by watching TV news with the sound muted while listening to bass-heavy Middle Eastern-themed techno trance music.
+Learned about the Iraqi stakeholders I'll officially not be working with on my upcoming trip.
+Reasonably sensitive stuff, though nothing you can't figure out by watching TV news with the sound muted while listening to bass-heavy Middle East-themed techno trance music.

-Too bad I don't have time (and likely couldn't obtain approval in any case) to take some of the advanced personal security training courses (defensive driving, hand-to-hand combat, etc.) that regular ops officers receive in preparation for being sent overseas to Danger Pay posts.
-I mean, with the right knowledge and skills, just think of all the terror your humble spook could defeat in the future when seeking a parking spot at Tyson's Corner shopping mall during Christmas season (to cite merely one extremely National Security-relevant example).
+Too bad I don't have time to take some of the advanced personal security training courses (defensive driving, hand-to-hand combat, etc.) that HUMINT spooks receive in preparation for being sent overseas to Danger Pay posts.
+I mean, with that kind of skillset, just think of all the terror your humble spook could defeat in the future when seeking a parking spot at Tyson's Corner shopping mall during Christmas season (to cite merely one National Security-relevant example).

 Tuesday